Amith225/wordMafia/README.md

 # wordMafia

-## A command line implimentation of the game "WORDLE"
+## A Command-Line and Gui implimentation of the game "WORDLE"